Silentor/TestBlock/README.md

 Build and run
 -------------

-Works for sure on Visual Studio Pro 2013 + Visual Studio Tools for Unity 1.9 + Unity 4.6 beta 17 (because of new Unity UI)
+Works for sure on Visual Studio Pro 2013 + Visual Studio Tools for Unity 1.9 (free tool for easy develop and debug Unity projects in MSVS) + Unity 4.6 beta 20 (because of new Unity UI)

 todo